The opinions posted here are my own and do not represent NYSERDA or New York State policy. They also are not legal advice.

 How we got here and what to do

-Our federal government has been behaving with an open contempt for the rule of law: declaring that the president is the sole interpreter of the law; ignoring judicial orders; threatening judges; and punishing any law firms that dare oppose them.
+Our federal government has been behaving with an open contempt for the rule of law: declaring that the president is the sole interpreter of the law; ignoring judicial orders; threatening judges (and now even arresting them); and punishing any law firms that dare oppose them.

 What can we do about it?

-In the short term, I think speaking out against this behavior is very important.
+In the short term, I think that simply speaking out against these abuses is very important.
 Many high-profile businesses and law firms still appear afraid to do so, even though the Wall Street Journal editorial page, the American Bar Association and a majority of Americans agree on this issue.

-We can also attend relevant events and rallies, donate to organizations engaged in litigation on these issues, and continue to tell our elected representatives to prioritize the rule of law in their legislative efforts.
-All of these efforts are vital in this time of crisis.
+We can also attend events and rallies, donate to the organizations engaged in litigation on these issues, and continue to tell our elected representatives to prioritize the rule of law in their legislative efforts.
+All of this is critical in the time of crisis we find ourselves in.

-To really figure out how we might emerge and recover, though, I think we need to explore what got us here and try to address those longer-term issues.
+To really figure out how we might emerge and recover from this mess, though, I think we need to explore what got us here and try to address those longer-term issues.

 How did we get here?